 About the Story Sanctuary

-The Story Sanctuary began in 2013 with one simple goal: to review and include content warnings (profanity, violence, sexual situations, etc.) for each book.
-My goal is to make it easier for you to find the books you’ll love.
-You can find more information on the types of content that I flag on the For Readers/Parents page.
+The Story Sanctuary began in 2013 with one simple goal: to review and include content warnings (profanity, violence, sexual situations, etc.) and representation for each book.
+My goal is to make it easier for you to find books you’ll love, and books where you get to see yourself on the page.

 About the Content Section of My Reviews

 After reading about the review policy at Kirkus Reviews regarding race of protagonists, I’ve decided to add a section to my reviews that explores what types of characters or situations are represented the books I’m reading.
 This can include race, religious affiliation (though I’ll save the significant exploration for the Spiritual Content section), disability, or elements related to sexual orientation or identity.

 The goal is to make it easier for parents, librarians, teachers, and readers to find books with specific characters in them as well as books with diverse casts of characters so readers are more easily able to find books that feature characters like them.

 For me, this breaks down into two joint categories: word choice and frequency.